the-prism/website/Aurora/Library/Characters/Sara-Vasquez.md

 It's evident that the previous attempt to restore balance that removed the jedi and sith from the galaxy didn't work.
 It was without doubt inevitable that there would be children that would be strong with the force.
 They had hoped that by not training anyone there would no longer be sith or jedi.
-Whenever the dark or the light would succeed, the other would inevitably comme back and the cycle would continue.
+Whenever the dark or the light would succeed, the other would inevitably come back and the cycle would continue.

 Sara decided to fast track the order, and start training padawans even though the order didn't have any masters yet.
 Alessandra suggested that Sara became the first master but she refused, she knew that in her place she had to keep the balance, and that it could possibly lead to turning against the order.